stevencombs/retrocombs.github.io/_posts/2020/2020-08-02-retrocombs-plus4-chapter3-software.md

 ## Cartridges

 Cartridges include a variety of personal, education, business and games software.
-The only cartridge I have is a diagnostic cart from [TFW8B.com](https://www.thefuturewas8bit.com/diag-264.html).
+The only cartridge I own is a diagnostic cart from [TFW8B.com](https://www.thefuturewas8bit.com/diag-264.html).
 Let's try it:

 * Turn off Plus/4
 * Insert cartridge (label facing up)
 * Turn on Plus/4

-## Dassettes
+## Cassettes

 The [Commodore 1531](https://www.c64-wiki.com/wiki/Commodore_1531) and tapes are similar to music cassettes.
 While other computers could use a standard music playing cassette player, the Commodore uses its own "Datasette."
-Use the datasette to `SAVE` and `LOAD` programs.
+Use the Datasette to `SAVE` and `LOAD` programs.
 I use a Tapuino instead of a Datasette.
 Let's use the Tapuino to load and save programs.

-    Load a program on cassette (or Tapuino):
+### Load a program on cassette (or Tapuino)

-* Insert a cassette into datasette (cue up a .tap file on the Tapuino using the LCD screen an momentary switches)
+* Insert a cassette into Datasette (cue up a .tap file on the Tapuino using the LCD screen an momentary switches)
 * Rewind tape to beginning or FFW or RW to a time code (no action required)
 * Type `LOAD` (or use the shortcut: `L` then `⇧ + o`) and press `⏎`.
 The computer will display:

     `PRESS PLAY ON TAPE`

-* Press the play button on the datasette (or Tapuino) and the screen will will blank and then display:
+* Press the play button on the Datasette (or Tapuino) and the screen will will blank and then display:

-    `FOUND "program name`
+    `FOUND "PROGRAM NAME"`

 * Press `C=` to load the program or else wait 10 seconds for the program to be loaded automatically
 * When the program is loaded, `READY` will appear